adstriegel/cse20289-fa23/assignments/baseline/README.md

         % git merge striegel/assignment00
         % git push

 Whew!
 We made it.
 Using `git` can always be an adventure but hopefully we will get savvier as the semester goes on.

+> You may want to avoid pushing while working on a branch altogether.
+That is perfectly fine.

 When in doubt, remember a couple of things:

 * `git status` can be helpful to remember which branch we are in.
 * `git log` will tell you what you have done so far.
+* Files are never lost.
+As long as you commit it, `git` keeps copies in the local repository.

+### Bonus Thoughts - Cross-Machine Synchronization

+While it is possible to use a combination of `git push` and `git pull` to move files between machines (e.g. code on your laptop, test on the student machine), this tends to be sub-optimal.
+Provided that you remember to `commit` as you do your editing passes, passwordless `scp` tends to work fairly well.